Housing benefits in Finland

 • married or co-habiting couples if one or both spouses/partners are eligible for housing allowance for pensioners

-• households where all occupants are eligible for housing allowance for pensioners.
+• households where all the occupants are eligible for housing allowance for pensioners.

 Housing allowance for pensioners is affected by your housing expenses, family situation (whether you are married/co-habiting or not) and your income and assets.
-Support is only granted for housing expenses for a dwelling in Finland.
+The allowance is only granted for housing expenses for a dwelling in Finland.

 Read more about housing allowance for pensioners on Kela’s website.